Tips for more efficient handling of cutting fluids

 If you use different cutting fluids for different kinds of machining, label each machine with the type of cutting fluid used in that machine.
 This will reduce the risk of mixing products, which may compromise the cutting fluid’s properties.

 3. CHECK THE CONCENTRATION

-It is therefore important to regularly measure the concentration, ideally daily, but at least once or twice a week.
+It is therefore important to regularly measure the concentration, ideally daily but at least once or twice a week.
 The concentration is measured either using a refractometer, which is easiest, or by titration.
 Adjust the concentration as required after measurement.
 A weaker concentration of approximately 1–2% should normally be used for topping up the system.

 4. EVEN TOPPING UP OF CONCENTRATE/WATER

-Top up with small amounts often to keep the concentration at an even, stable level.
+Fill up with small amounts often to keep the concentration at an even, stable level.
 For best results, do this daily.

 5. CHECK THE PH VALUE

 It’s important to keep an eye on the pH value.
-Most cutting fluids have a pH of 9 to 9.6, but there are also products that have a lower pH during use.
+Most cutting fluids have a pH of 9-9.6, but there are also products that have a lower pH during use.
 In most cutting fluids, the pH should be at least 9.0.
-If the pH value decreases then the concentration is too low, or there is bacterial contamination.
+If the pH value decreases the concentration is too low, or there is bacterial contamination.
 This can lead to corrosion problems and bad odours.
-Check the pH value daily if possible but at least once a week, by either using a pH meter or a pH indicator stick.
+Check the pH value daily if possible but at least once a week, either using a pH meter or a pH indicator stick.
 Adjust low pH using a pH booster.
 See the image below.

 6. MINIMISE TRAMP OIL USING SKIMMERS AND SEPARATORS